 To exclude users that haven't posted anything, set "Include users with no activity" to No. Before you use this option, be sure to note if you have already set up your D2L gradebook to drop ungraded items.

 You can view Threads and Replies.
 Click Expand Posts to show all threads and replies.
 You can also Expand or Collapse the posts for an individual by using the button in their row.

 Once you are satisfied with the scores, click Build CSV.
-The tool will then generate two links Click Download CSV download the CSV file to your computer.
+The tool will then generate two links.
+Click Download CSV to download the CSV file to your computer.
 Be sure to note the location where you save the file.
-Then click Open D2L Grades Import Page, this opens the page in D2L where you will upload the CSV file.
+Then click Open D2L Grades Import Page; this opens the page in D2L where you will upload the CSV file.

 Upload the CSV File to the D2L Gradebook

-If you do choose correct the Errors and Warnings issue, open the CSV file and compare with the Registrar’s Class List.
-Delete Unrecognized user(s) from the CSV file and save it again.
-Again, you need to remove yourself, TAs or other users that may have participated in the discussions but should not be graded since they are not students.
+If you choose to correct the Errors and Warnings issue(s), open the CSV file and compare with the Registrar's Class List.
+Delete unrecognized user(s) from the CSV file and save it again.
+Remember, you need to remove yourself, TAs or other users that may have participated in the discussions but should not be graded since they are not students.

-Click Go Back to return to Step 1 of Import Grades, then click Choose File with the updated version of your CSV file with corrections.
+- Click Go Back to return to Step 1 of Import Grades, then click Choose File and select the version of your CSV file with corrections.

 The Quick Discussion Grader can be used as many times as needed to update grades.
 However, if you manually adjust grades for a student, you must keep track of those separately.
 It is possible to overwrite the scores unintentionally with an auto-grade.

-Prepared by Nate Evans, Sue Halick, and Nate Lounds at IT Services - Teaching and Learning Technology, Michigan State University, and Phil Handrick, Professor at the Center for Integrative Studies in Social Science at Michigan State University.
+Prepared by Nate Evans, Sue Halick, and Nate Lounds at IT Services - Educational Technology, Michigan State University, and Phil Handrick, Professor at the Center for Integrative Studies in Social Science at Michigan State University.